Kunitachi District

 “I was hoping for something a bit more optimistic.”

 “Just wait till you get your first baptism.
-Things will pick up then.”
+Things will pick up after that.”

 Thackeray’s first and only baptism in Kunitachi came on a referral from the Tokyo North Mission.
 Her name was Nobuko Watabe.
-She was twenty-three years old college student, a slight, plain girl.
-She lived in West Tokyo, but attended school in Chiba prefecture.
+She lived in West Tokyo but attended university in Chiba prefecture.
 Thackeray met her the second Sunday in July in the lobby of the Kunitachi ward building.
 She was, in fact, waiting for him.

-Thackeray later decided that Nobuko showed up on his doorstep because she would have gotten baptized no matter who taught her.
-Perhaps neophyte missionaries were sent into the mission field on purpose—certainly, no one could argue that his rhetorical brilliance had anything to do with her conversion.
+Thackeray later decided that Nobuko showed up on his metaphorical doorstep because she would have gotten baptized no matter who taught her.
+Maybe neophyte missionaries were sent into the mission field on purpose—certainly, no one could argue that his rhetorical brilliance had anything to do with her conversion.
 Maybe the dumber the missionary, the better.
-That, after all, was Longstreet’s basic problem.
-Longstreet was too smart for his own good.
-Except for this knack he had for being a total idiot when it really counted.
+In a just world, Longstreet would be too smart for his own good.
+Except that he knew exactly how to play the fool when a fool was called for.
+As far as the mission was concerned, that made him brilliant.

 Thackeray baptized Nobuko two weeks later at the Kichijoji stake center.